yashsinha1611/sfdocs_Build_AI/docs/Integrations/os/linux/cpuloadstats_plugin.md

   - `plugin=cpuLoadStats`
   - `documentType=cpuLoadStats`

-- Dashboard of cpuLoadStats data can be rendered using `Template= LinuxCpuLoad`
+- Dashboard of cpuLoadStats data can be rendered using `Template=Linux_CPULoad`

-  ​

-##